gridlocdev/v/doc/docs.md

 ```

 > **Note**
-> Unlike C and Go, `int` is always a 32 bit integer.
+> Unlike C and Go, `int` is always a 32-bit integer.

 There is an exception to the rule that all operators
 in V must have values of the same type on both sides.
 A small primitive type